Barbara Moore (composer): 1980s

 Her last album, Bright & Shining, was released in 1981 by the Sylvester Music Company.

 Personal life

 Moore married the arranger Pete Moore in 1954.
 She had met him in Dubai while on a concert pianist job.
 The couple had a daughter, but they split up shortly after.
 Moore raised her daughter, Lindsey, as a single parent.
 Lindsey died in 2006, leaving Moore with a granddaughter, Clare.

-After her divorce, she was in a relationship with the jazz trombonist Chris Pyne.
+After her divorce, Moore was in a relationship with the jazz trombonist Chris Pyne.

 Death

-Moore, after a prolonged illness, died on 26 August 2021, at the age of 89.
+Following a prolonged illness, Moore died on 26 August 2021, at the age of 89.
 She spent her last days at Hotham Park House, Bognor Regis.